-The Helping Hands Network is a nonprofit committed to engaging and transforming societies through education.
+The Helping Hands Network is a nonprofit organization committed to engaging and transforming societies through education.
 We recognized that proper education of a child centers on a triangular paradigm with the teachers on one side, the parents, society and students on the other hand.

 We see each as a key stakeholder.
 However, we believe a proper and long lasting engagement with teachers would impact the students, parents and the society at large.
 We see the teachers as the 'servants'.
 So we serve the teachers by empowering them to serve the students.

-Wilfred J. Zeon has over 9 years of experience working with nonprofits specifically focusing on education and health.
-Currently, he is the Deputy Finance Director at Partners In Health (PIH); a US based nonprofit working with the Ministry of Health to strengthen health systems in Liberia.
-In this role, he supports the Liberia Leadership team with the financial operations of the organization; building functional systems, ensuring strategic allocations of resources, etc. Besides this paid Job, Wilfred is the Co-founder of the Helping Hands Network; a charity he founded along with his long time friend Tilman that supports education by working with teachers to improve their subject mastery skills.
-Early last year, he and his team reached an agreement with the Departments of Physics and Mathematics at the University of Liberia to expand the project to other parts of Liberia.
+J.Wilfred Zeon has over 10 years of experience working with nonprofits specifically focusing on education and health.
+Currently, he is the Finance Director of an international nonprofit working with the Ministry of Health to strengthen health systems in Liberia.
+In this role, he supports the Leadership team with the financial operations of the organization; building functional systems, ensuring strategic allocations of resources, etc. Wilfred is the Co-founder of the Helping Hands Network.
+In 2018, he led his team to reach an agreement with the Departments of Physics and Mathematics at the University of Liberia to expand the project to other parts of Liberia.

-He also volunteered with the Internal Revenue Service, Ghana, and the Liberia Youth Initiatives for Self-Empowerment, the Population Caring Organization, and the Liberian Students Association of Ghana.
+He also volunteered with the Internal Revenue Service, Ghana, and the Liberia Youth Initiatives for Self-Empowerment, the Population Caring Organization, and the Liberian Students Association of Ghana and serves as a board members of several nonprofits in and out of Liberia.
 He also holds strong ties with the World Youth Alliance.
-Wilfred is 2019 Mandela Washington Fellow and an alumni of the Harvard Division of Continuing Education and holds a Bachelor of Science Degree (Honors) in Business Administration from the University College of Management Studies through the Albert Einstein/ UN Scholarship.
+Wilfred is a 2019 Mandela Washington Fellow and an alumni of the Harvard Division of Continuing Education and holds a Master of Philosophy(MPhil) Degree in Development Finance, a Master in Health Economics and Financing and Bachelor of Science Degree (Honors) in Business Administration.
+He also a winner of the Albert Einstein/ UN Scholarship.

 Adaeze Ibik is a PhD student of the Department of Astronomy and Astrophysics, University of Toronto, Canada.
 She earned her bachelors and masters degree in Physics and Astronomy from the University of Nigeria, Nsukka.
 She is passionate about science education in Africa especially for the less privileged communities and girls.
 Adaeze supports the Helping Hands Network as lecturer in astronomy and educational consultant.